 Often seen as one of the most overstretched resources, the seas offer one of the best avenues for sustainable growth if utilised correctly

-Open Access Government examines some of the statistics around Italy's ageing population, related health challenges, and policy action to address the issue Italy is currently the country with the second highest number of older people – behind Germany.
-In 2013, it was estimated that more than 12 million elderly people...
+Open Access Government examines some of the statistics around Italy's ageing population, related health challenges, and policy action to address the issue Italy is currently the country with the second-highest number of older people – behind Germany.
+In 2013, it was estimated that more than 12 million elderly people were...